Marketing Strategy Blog

 But here’s the thing.
 While internal linking helps Google understand the focal points of your individual pieces of content, it also helps Google see the relationship among your different pages.

 Do yourself a favor.
 Pay just as much attention to internal linking of your content as to any other aspect of your SEO initiatives.
-You can read a master class in internal linking in this piece by Jonas Sickler.
+You can read a master class in internal linking strategies in this piece by Jonas Sickler.

 Image Alt Text